 ✅ There is only natural breathing.

 Breathing always reflects the state of the body (and the nervous system).
 That is why it also changes constantly.
-If there’s a continuous overflow of stimuli and factors that excite the mind-body, in time the body might get used to movement patterns and habits that - imperceptibly - maintain the stress state and anxiety.
+If there’s a continuous overflow of stimuli and factors that excite the mind-body, in time the body might get used to movement patterns and habits that - unconsciously - maintain the stress state and anxiety.

 Labelling breath as right or wrong only strengthens the under-the-surface feeling of not being enough.